 Collado El Lobo is a high mountain peak at an elevation of 3.115m (10,219ft) above the sea level, located in the region of Andalucia, in the province of Granada, in Spain.
 It’s one of the highest roads of Europe.

-The road to the summit is called Camino de los Franceses (also known as Camino del Mulhacén).
+The road to the hut, located within the Sierra Nevada mountain range, is totally unpaved and impassable in winters.
+The road follows several alpine lakes.
+Drive with care as this is a mountain road with hairpin curves and dangerous dropoffs.
+It’s one of the highest roads of the country.
+The road to the mountain refuge is called Camino de los Franceses (also known as Camino del Mulhacén).
 It links the Veleta peak and a small town called Capileira.
-It’s 23.3km long.
-4x4 required.
-Stay away if you're scared of heights.
-Expect a trail pretty steep.
+It’s 23.3km (14.47 miles) long.
+It's closed to motor vehicles.
 Avalanches, heavy snowfalls and landslides can occur anytime, being extremely dangerous due to frequent patches of ice.

 Pic: Ramón Carlos Válor López